Antimicrobial Stewardship and HAI Prevention

 Kansas Pharmacist SIDP certification reimbursement program

-Coming soon!
 KHC and the Kansas Department of Health and Environment’s (KDHE) Healthcare-Associated Infections and Antimicrobial Resistance Program are pleased to again partner to provide reimbursement assistance to select candidates who successfully complete the Society of Infectious Diseases Pharmacists’ (SIDP) Antimicrobial Stewardship Certificate Program for Pharmacists.
 Pharmacists are eligible if they are actively working with a Kansas acute care hospital and/or long-term care facility to advance its antimicrobial stewardship program.
-In 2019, 27 pharmacists across Kansas began working toward earning a certification in antimicrobial stewardship.
-See informational flyer for additional information.
-The application period will open in mid-January and will be accepted through Monday, Feb.
-15, 2021.
+In 2019, 19 pharmacists across earned a certification in antimicrobial stewardship through the program.

 Kansas Workshop for Hospital Antimicrobial Stewardship Programs — May 15, 2018